prajwalakshay/CoVid19-Tracker/README.md

 - Loads Total Covid-19 cases in the world from API
 - User can search for a particular country
 - Numbers are updated automatically
-- Information provided by WHO
+- Q&A provided by WHO

 ## Built With 🛠